-Settings can be adjusted in the range [A-2] to [A+2].
+Settings can be adjusted in the range $[\mathbf{A-2}]$ to $[\mathbf{A+2}]$ .

-Tip: Editing Picture Controls with the i Menu
+Tip: Editing Picture Controls with the $\boldsymbol{i}$ Menu

-Highlighting [Set Picture Control] in the i menu and pressing \otimes displays a Picture Control list.
-Highlight a Picture Control, press \oplus to display options, and then edit settings while previewing the effect in the display.
+Highlighting [Set Picture Control] in the i menu and pressing i displays a Picture Control list.
+Highlight a Picture Control, press i to display options, and then edit settings while previewing the effect in the display.

 - Same as when [Set Picture Control (HLG)] is assigned to i menu using Custom Setting f1 [Customize menu] and selected. - Press ♠ or ♠ to highlight settings.
-Press ♠ or ♠ to choose a value in increments of 1, or rotate the sub-command dial to choose a value in increments of 0.25. - The options available vary with the Picture Control selected. - To abandon any changes and start over from default settings, press the fi button. - Press ® to save changes. - Picture Controls that have been modified from default settings are indicated by an asterisk ("\(\mathbf{x}\)").
+Press ♠ or ♠ to choose a value in increments of 1, or rotate the sub-command dial to choose a value in increments of 0.25. - The options available vary with the Picture Control selected. - To abandon any changes and start over from default settings, press the first button. - Press ® to save changes. - Picture Controls that have been modified from default settings are indicated by an asterisk ("\ni").